lpalbou/phi2-finetuning/README.md

 ## A few examples

-The fine-tuned model was achieved by training on the tinyest example possible (humorous responses)[data/humorous_responses.jsonl].
+The fine-tuned model was achieved by training on the tinyest example possible [humorous responses](data/humorous_responses.jsonl).
 I was personally surprised to see how much phi-2 had changed with so little fine tuning.

 ### Question: What is quantum computing?